SamMed05/c-cpp-notes/docs/cpp/constants.md

 Sometimes is useful to define variables with values that can not be changed, like the value of π (3.14159265 and so on) or the gravity of Earth (9.8 m/s<sup>2</sup>).
-Knowing that it won't change, defining these values as constants help ensure that their value will always remain the same.
+Knowing that it won't change, defining these values as constants helps ensure that their value will always remain the same.

 A constant, as the name suggests, is a value that doesn't change.
 You use constants in programming